Raz Simone: Music

-Controversies
+CHAZ-related controversies

 In June 2020, during the George Floyd protests in Seattle, Simone emerged as an active member of the self-declared Capitol Hill Autonomous Zone.
 CNN described him as the "de facto leader of the autonomous zone."

 Conservative news outlets and publications including Fox News, Townhall, New York Post, and City Journal featured Simone prominently in their coverage of the zone, characterizing him as a "warlord" policing the area with an AK-47 and highlighting an interaction where he allegedly assaulted a tagger.
 A Facebook video shows Simone distributing a firearm to a protester.
-According to Snopes, on June 15 Andy Ngo presented a video clip from Simones’s June 8 Facebook feed where Simone takes a rifle from the trunk of his car and hands it to another protester after "rumors developed that members of the right-wing group Proud Boys were going to move into the protest area to set fires and stir chaos."
+According to Snopes, on June 15 Andy Ngo presented a video clip from Simones's June 8 Facebook feed where Simone takes a rifle from the trunk of his car and hands it to another protester after "rumors developed that members of the right-wing group Proud Boys were going to move into the protest area to set fires and stir chaos."

 Simone refuted the characterizations of him made by media outlets.

 Sexual abuse and assault allegations

 In January 2021, two women stepped forward to publicly accuse Simone of coercion and repeated physical abuse.
 In 2022, Simone was sued by five women alleging sexual abuse and assault.
 Four of them say that he sex trafficked and abused them.
-One of the alleged victims, claims Simone sex trafficked her in Las Vegas for over a year, until she finally broke free in 2017.
+One of the alleged victims claims Simone sex trafficked her in Las Vegas for over a year, until she finally broke free in 2017.
 She stated that Simone held her captive for three days within a confined space and that more than once he forcibly had sex with her and strangled her.
 Court documents reportedly state Simone targets "young, vulnerable women" who are involved in sex work or susceptible to it.
 Simone has denied these allegations.